NFL-More players opt out of season as training camps open-reports | Sports-Games

 NFL-More players opt out of season as training camps open-reports

+Hightower, whose fiancee gave birth earlier this month, posted a message to "Pats Nation" on his Twitter account, thanking the fans for their support.
+"This wasn't an easy decision, or one I made lightly, but I do feel that it's the best decision for my family at this time," said Hightower.

 A Chicago Bears spokesman said the team did not have any official statement to share.
-The Patriots did not immediately respond to a request for comment.
+A spokesman for the Patriots said they were unable to confirm any players had opted out, citing the "formal process" that all players must undergo with the league in order to do so.
 In an open letter to fans, NFL Commissioner Roger Goodell said on Monday that COVID-19 remains a "major challenge" and that players can expect daily testing "for a while" as the league adopts enhanced safety precautions.

 ALSO READ